European School of Economics

 The European School of Economics (ESE) is a private college of higher education.
-It is accredited by ASIC, validated by Richmond, The American International University in London, and is an officially approved Learning Provider (UKPRN 10061489).
+It is accredited by ASIC, validated by Richmond, The American International University in London, and is a registered UK learning provider (UKPRN 10061489).
 ESE offers UK bachelor's degree, master's degree, MBA, and specialised short programmes at its centres in London, Rome, Milan, Florence, Genoa and Madrid.

 History

 The European School of Economics was founded in Italy, in 1994.

-President Mikhail Gorbachev 1997 address “Economy is Peace”, at the European School of Economics in Rome.

 In 1997, former President of the Soviet Union and Nobel Peace Prize winner Mikhail Gorbachev, addressed ESE's students as part of the "Peace is Economy" conference, organized by ESE for the inauguration of the Academic Year.

 In 2013, the European School of Economics UK Ltd. (ESE Foundation) became a charity..
 ESE campuses are presently managed by ESE Italy, ESE Spain, ESE Insight Ltd, and ESE New York Inc.

 In 2021, ESE was the winner of the 'Global Student Satisfaction Awards' by StudyPortals, winning for the category of 'Quality of Student Life' against over 4000 participating universities and other national higher education institutes.